 I attended Clemson University and received a B.S. in Graphic Communications, which I’ll crudely summarize as the science of all things visual, with a heavy lean towards the print industry.
 My particular emphasis was color science.
 During my stay at the university, I wrote software that would later be employed in a commercial, production setting.
 Several of my other projects, such as the Color Error Threshold Calculator are still used for teaching theory today.

-I completed two internships: One at International Paper (the largest paper and pulp provider in the world), and GTECH Printing, a lottery ticket printer.
+I completed two internships: One at International Paper (the largest paper and pulp provider in the world), and GTECH Printing, a large international lottery ticket printer.
 The former was a mixture of software development and pre-press, while the latter was entirely software development.

 Talk nerdy to me